randikachan/RVCountryPicker/README.md

 	* ISO Country Code (Ex. for Sri Lanka - LK)
  	* Locale ID for the country (Ex. for Sri Lanka - _LK)
  	* Flag Image Name (out of the 226 flags images files included within the library)
-* You can integrate above CountryPickerTableViewController with 5 lines of code (see bellow steps)
+* You can integrate above `CountryPickerTableViewController` with 5 lines of code (see bellow steps)

+### Development Road Map
+* DisplayOnlyCountriesArr
+* ShowExceptCountriesArr
+* Search Bar and enableSearchBar
+* Indexed Scroll Bar implementation and enableIndexedScrollBar
+* CountryPickerGridViewController & CountryPickerGridView
+* Flag images optimization
+* iOS Default Picker view customization along with a searchbar
+* UI Theming options

 ##Installation
 ###CocoaPods